psiz-org/psiz-collect/README.md

 * no default protocol since money may be on the line
 * Each trial can have a different configuration (number of references, number of choices, ranked) by using a deterministic protocol.
 * Protocols will need to be created by the user but can be checked for validity using the provided python script `check_protocol.py`.
+* specifying breaks TODO
+* make clear that if no consent is provided in project directory, there is no default, i.e., assumes that it has been obtained some other way

 For clarity to the participant, it is probably best not to mix unranked and ranked trials within a session.